521xueweihan/HelloGitHub/README_en.md

 | [NO.10](/content/10/HelloGitHub10.md) | [NO.09](/content/09/HelloGitHub09.md) | [NO.08](/content/08/HelloGitHub08.md) | [NO.07](/content/07/HelloGitHub07.md) | [NO.06](/content/06/HelloGitHub06.md) |
 | [NO.05](/content/05/HelloGitHub05.md) | [NO.04](/content/04/HelloGitHub04.md) | [NO.03](/content/03/HelloGitHub03.md) | [NO.02](/content/02/HelloGitHub02.md) | [NO.01](/content/01/HelloGitHub01.md) |

 You are welcomed to share open-source projects that discovered by you or your own projects [CLICK HERE](https://github.com/521xueweihan/HelloGitHub/issues/new).
-Also,You can install the [Sharing Plug-in](https://www.fairyever.com/posts/d2-daily-chrome-extension/) to recommend interesting open source projects more easily.
+Also, You can install the [Sharing Plug-in](https://www.fairyever.com/posts/d2-daily-chrome-extension/) to recommend interesting open source projects more easily.

 ## WeChat Subscription
 We have WeChat Subscription now.
-The following days,we will select and arrange the contents recommended by the monthly magazine to make a series of articles for WeChat Subscript Push.
+The following days, we will select and arrange the contents recommended by the monthly magazine to make a series of articles for WeChat Subscript push.
 The magazine will also be published on the WeChat Subscript, so that it can be read at the first time.

 <p align="center">
   <img src="https://raw.githubusercontent.com/521xueweihan/img/master/hellogithub/logo/weixin.png" style="max-width:70%;"><br>
-Follow the Hello GitHub WeChat Subscript for more information and contents of open-source projects.
+Follow the HelloGitHub WeChat Subscript for more information and contents of open-source projects.
 </p>

 ## Cooperative Organization